-Freed ‘Hotel Rwanda’ hero Paul Rusesabagina to arrive in US
+Freed ‘Hotel Rwanda’ hero Paul Rusesabagina arrives in US

 Last year, U.S. Secretary of State Antony Blinken met with Kagame in Rwanda and discussed the case.

-White House National Security Council spokesman Kirby had said U.S. national security adviser Jake Sullivan personally engaged in the case, “really doing the final heavy lifting to get Paul released and to get him on his way home.” ___ Tucker reported from Washington.
+Kirby, the White House National Security Council spokesman, had said Sullivan personally engaged in the case, “really doing the final heavy lifting to get Paul released and to get him on his way home.” ___ Tucker reported from Washington.
 Associated Press reporter Jake Bleiberg in Dallas contributed reporting. ___ Follow Juan A. Lozano on Twitter at https://twitter.com/juanlozano70.